Orchid Species Name: Macodes petola

 - Hydration IS a big deal – DO NOT LET THE ROOTS DRY OUT!
-I tested two types of media for my Macodes petola (based on recommendations from fellow Canadian growers) to help with this, but the takeaway is that dry roots or a dry plant will make it sulk, wilt, and possibly abort root tips.
-You want the roots evenly moist, but in a potting mix that allows for good airflow.
+I tested two types of media for my Macodes petola (based on recommendations from fellow Canadian growers).
+The takeaway is that dry roots or a dry plant will make it sulk, wilt, and possibly abort root tips.
+You want the roots of your plant evenly moist, but in a potting mix that allows for good airflow.

 - Classic Orchid Mix w/ more Sphag moss: Bark (20%) + Sphagnum Moss (50%) + Perlite (30%) – you want this to sit in a tray of water for at least the 3-4 months.
 After that period the sphagnum and bark breaks down enough that it holds water longer.
 If you’re finding the media is drying too quickly (within days) then I’d recommend letting the tray sit in 1/4″ of water.
 Again, do your best to avoid letting the moss go bone dry.
 Like I mentioned above, if the roots get too dry, the plant sulks and you can set it back.

 - Fertilize – weakly, weekly…and use a high-nitrogen organic fertilizer in the media (about 1/8th of a tsp); I like bloodmeal or a balanced organic fert called Gia Green – all-purpose fertilizer (4-4-4).
-When using fertilizers in your water, I spray the leaves as I’ve heard that jewels are heavy foliar feeders (take in nutrients through their leaves).
+When using non-organic (water-soluble) fertilizers, I spray the leaves because jewels are foliar feeders, which simply means they take in nutrients through their leaves.
+Because they are common in limestone regions, you may want to consider dosing with calcium often (calmag), or adding eggshells or oyster shells to your potting mix to ensure a regular supply of calcium is available to the plant.

 Video of my newly acquired Macodes petola Jewel Orchids